 - statutory maternity, paternity or adoption pay

-As of April 2018 the minimum amount required to pay in has been 3% from the Groom and 2% from the employer.
-From April 2019 the minimum increases again to 5% from the groom and 3% from the employer.
+As of April 2022 the minimum amount required to pay in has been 5% from the Groom and 3% from the employer.

 Some employers apply the minimum pension contribution to the whole of the employee’s earnings, not just to qualifying earnings.
 This depends on how the Workplace Pension scheme is set up.